 Network Providers are not required to be located within the county covered by the Agreement.
-Adherence to the travel time requirements may be facilitated by the Primary Contractor's inclusion of out-of-county BH Services Providers in its network.
+Adherence to the travel time requirements may be facilitated by the Primary Contractor or its BH-MCO's inclusion of out-of-county BH Services Providers in its network.

-The Primary Contractor must obtain DHS approval for network exception requests to cover situations in which the Primary Contractor determines that a Member is in need of a specialized State Plan Service and a Network Provider is not available within the travel timeframes.
+The Primary Contractor or its BH-MCO must obtain DHS approval for network exception requests to cover situations in which the Primary Contractor or its BH-MCO determines that a Member is in need of a specialized State Plan Service and a Network Provider is not available within the travel timeframes.
 The network exception request must provide for the appropriate delivery of services and the availability of local supports for the Member.
 The Department will review and approve network exception requests based on the number of Network Providers in that specialty practicing in the service area.